carolinejantzen/carolinejantzen/README.md

-- 🧠 I'm a new PhD student.
+- 🧠 I'm a new PhD student @CNG-LAB.
 - 🌊 I’m currently working on brain dynamics.

 `Last updated: 2025-08-29`